Shearwaters of The Petrel Station

 Scientific name: Ardenna creatopus

-Pink-footed Shearwater is one of the more remarkable rarities recorded on The Petrel Station seabird tours, and a great example of just how surprising pelagic birding offshore from Tutukaka can be.
+Pink-footed Shearwater is another of the remarkable rarities recorded on The Petrel Station seabird tours.
+Any sighting of a Pink-footed Shearwater in New Zealand waters is a very special one, and a great example of just how surprising pelagic birding offshore from Tutukaka can be.

 Short-tailed Shearwater